 Of course this wasn’t to remain the official sequel for long.
 Just a few years later Michael Crichton would release his novel The Lost World and the subsequent film was based upon that.
 But the American Topps Comics was the first to do so and Dark Horse International published it here in a typical UK comic format, meaning they were chopped up into smaller parts and backed up with other strips following the central theme.
 To the uninitiated it might sound like this would drag a story out unnecessarily but that couldn’t be farther from the truth.

 UK readers were used to monthly stories from across the pond being split up in weekly or fortnightly comics out of necessity.
-This may have been a monthly too but it still felt completely normal, it was just how things worked over here.
+This may have been a monthly but it still felt completely normal, it was just how things worked over here.
 Also, the Topps stories were split into mini-series with an unspecified gap between each so editor Dick Hansom‘s decision also made sense.
 If the comic had kept to this format a four-issue mini-series in the States could’ve lasted a full year over here.
-If the publishers themselves hadn’t gone bankrupt we could’ve had multiple years of these.
+If the publishers themselves hadn’t gone bankrupt we could’ve had multiple years of Jurassic Park here.

 The first thing this issue hits us with isn’t a comic strip but it still takes me right back.
 I may not have had a Sega Mega-CD (or any wish to own one) but I do remember the onslaught of new gaming consoles at the time, investing in the 3DO myself which I adored.
 My computer was the Commodore 64 but I loved reading up on the latest tech and the Jurassic Park game for the Mega-CD was completely different than all the others and looked like a proper adventure on the island.
 The constant hype for all these new machines was so exciting for me back then, like the future was arriving!